Slavery in the Bible:

 prisoners of war, forcing rape victims to marry their rapists, executing religious minorities, burning some hookers alive,

-etc. The innocent faith that Christians had in "the Good Book" was lost -- never
+etc. The innocent faith that many Christians had in "the Good Book" was lost -- never

 to be fully regained.